 Below are the parts of a citation for the reported judgment, Jaensch v Coffey (1984) 155 CLR 549.
+See rule 2.2 in the Australian Guide to Legal Citation for a detailed explanation of reported case citations.

 Table 7: Reported citations